SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Use: This function is used as entry to the middleware functions

 What it does:
-  2. Initialises state
+  1. Initialises state
-  3. Starts the bridge to listen for new jobs and job results
+  2. Starts the bridge to listen for new jobs and job results
-  4. Starts the controller on the first second of the next minute.
+  3. Starts the controller on the first second of the next minute.
 This is done to try and have all middleware pushing jobs on approximetely the first second of each new minute

 <br>
 <div id='monitorjs'></div>

 ### <u>oracle/monitor.js</u>

-This file contains all the functions which are used both by the monitoring script.
+This file contains all the functions which are used by the monitoring script.

 <br>
 <div id='envvarsmonitor'></div>